-Natural Resources includes total natural environment that support human life and contribute to the production of necessities and comforts to mankind.
-So natural resources are the components of atmosphere, hydrosphere and lithosphere.
+Natural Resources include a totally natural environment that supports human life and contributes to the production of necessities and comforts for mankind.
+So natural resources are the components of the atmosphere, hydrosphere, and lithosphere.

 Management of Natural Resources:

 - The resources of the earth are limited.
-Because of the rapid increase in human population,the demand for resources is increasing day-by-day.
-The proper management can ensure that the natural resources are used judiciously, so that they fulfill the needs of present generation and also last for the generations to come
+Because of the rapid increase in human population, the demand for resources is increasing day by day.
+The proper management can ensure that the natural resources are used judiciously so that they fulfill the needs of the present generation and also last for the generations to come

-- The proper management of natural resources takes into consideration long- term perspective (or view) and prevents their exploitation to hilt for short-term gains.
+- The proper management of natural resources takes into consideration long-term perspective (or view) and prevents their exploitation to the hilt for short-term gains.

-- The proper management can ensure equitable distribution of natural resources so that all the people can benefit from the development of these resources.
+- Proper management can ensure equitable distribution of natural resources so that all the people can benefit from the development of these resources.

-- The proper management will take into consideration the damage caused to the environment during the ‘extraction’ or ‘use’ of the natural resources and find ways and means to minimise this damage.
+- The proper management will take into consideration the damage caused to the environment during the ‘extraction’ or ‘use’ of the natural resources and find ways and means to minimize this damage.